What is Perceptual Style™?

 Goals people distrust complexity, subtlety, and solutions that evolve slowly over time.
 They believe that if a problem needs a solution, there is no time like the present to solve it.

-They approach the world with intense energy and have a high level of endurance that allows them to push themselves well after others have given up.
+They approach the world with focused energy and have a high level of endurance that allows them to push themselves well after others have given up.
 They take action with personal intensity and urgency, and they are always anxious to get on to the next task even before the current one is complete.
 What needs to be done next is obvious to them, so they do not understand why others around them do not see and act on it.

 Goals people are very outcome-oriented and, as such, prefer to focus on the accomplishment of goals on which they can see immediate progress.
 They have no loyalty to current processes or methods and will abandon them quickly if progress toward a solution is slowing down and stagnating.
 They make high achievement demands on others but never more than they demand from themselves.